Discover the astonishing heritage of Sri Lanka

 On arrival, we transfer to nearby Nuwara Eliya, known locally as 'Little England' and set against a backdrop of soaring mountains, verdant valleys, and mighty waterfalls.
 We spend the next two nights at the iconic Grand Hotel, a landmark of the town set in an Elizabethan-style mansion with beautiful gardens.
 On Day 8 we visit a tea plantation and factory in Ramboda, followed by high tea at our hotel.

-Early on Day 10 we transfer to Yala National Park, the largest park in Sri Lanka with a wonderfully diverse landscape, including monsoon forests, dusty planes, and marine wetlands.
-Here we take a game drive, pursuing elephants, leopards and wild boar among many other rare species, including a number of reptiles and even aquatic birds.
-To increase our chances of spotting the animals, we take a second game drive this afternoon.
+Early on Day 10 we visit Yala National Park, the largest park of its kind in Sri Lanka that features a wonderfully diverse landscape, including monsoon forests, dusty planes, and marine wetlands.
+Here we take a game drive, pursuing elephants, leopards and wild boar among many other rare species.
+To increase our chances of spotting these animals, we take a second game drive this afternoon.

 On Day 11 we drive to the coastal town of Beruwela, an idyllic coastal town, where we spend three nights.
 Along the way, we stop in Galle for a guided walking tour.
 Boasting a gorgeous natural harbour, a labyrinth of quaint narrow streets, and a delightfully preserved, UNESCO protected, fortress area, Galle has much to recommend it.
 On our tour, we explore the white-washed houses and grand religious buildings that jut out on the peninsula.

-Day 13 is free to relax in Beruwela, which is famed for its white sandy beaches.
-Alternatively, you may wish to join the optional whale-watching trip from Mirissa Harbour.
-This stretch of coastline offers the highest concentration of Blue Whales in the world, and is also a great place to track the sperm whale.
-Alternatively, you could visit a nearby turtle hatchery to participate in their baby turtle release programme, enjoy an excursion to a nearby cinnamon plantation, or participate in a cooking demonstration at our hotel (payable locally).
+Days 12 and 13 are free to relax in Beruwela, famed for its white sandy beaches.
+On Day 13, you may wish to join the optional whale watching trip from Mirissa Harbour.
+This stretch of coastline offers the highest concentration of blue whales in the world, and is also a great place to track the sperm whale.
+Alternatively, you could visit a nearby turtle hatchery to participate in their baby turtle release programme, enjoy an excursion to a nearby cinnamon plantation, or participate in a cooking demonstration at a local restaurant (all payable locally).